douglaslamb/ownlocal-api/README.md

 ## Run

-First create a folder called "resources" in the root of the repo.
-Place "engineering_project_businesses.csv" in the "resources" folder.
 Run `go run main.go structs.go` from the root of the repo.
 This is not necessary if you intend to install.

 ## Install

-First create a folder called "resources" in the root of the repo.
-Place "engineering_project_businesses.csv" in the "resources" folder.
 Run `go install` from the root of the repo.
 Execute the program by running `ownlocal-api` from anywhere within the system.
 Ensure that GOPATH/bin has been added to your PATH.

 ## Usage